askpoly/mail-listener2/readme.md

 # Overview

-Updated Mail-listener2 library for node.js.
+mail-listener-next library for node.js.
 Get notification when new email arrived to inbox or when message metadata (e.g. flags) changes externally.
 Uses IMAP protocol.

-Updated Mail-listener2 includes changes and improvements from another forks.
+mail-listener-next is based on and includes changes and improvements from forks of [Mail-listener2](c).

 The changes are: